 How to Store Canned Tomato Jars

 Once you’re sure the seals are good, wipe off the jar and lid with a clean, damp cloth.
 Label and store in a cool, dark, dry location.
-Avoid placing them in sunlight as this will bleach the color from the tomatoes.
+Avoid placing them in sunlight, as this will bleach the tomatoes’ color.

-Properly canned tomatoes are good for at least one year.
+Properly canned tomatoes have the best taste and nutritional value for at least one year.
 I use them within three years, but I seldom have any that last that long.

 Safely Preserving the Tomato Harvest